sven-cork/love-art/README.md

   ![Screenshot of Home page events section](/assets/images/home-page-events.jpg)

-  - At the end of the Home page there is a section displaying feedback from Art Lover event partipants.
+  - At the end of the Home page there is a section displaying feedback from Art Lover event participants.

   ![Screenshot of Home page feedback section](/assets/images/feedback.jpg)